GLOBAL MARKETS-Risk assets rally to records as U.S. political uncertainty ebbs | Business

 Stocks hit record highs on Tuesday while bitcoin and oil prices also rose as political uncertainty subsided after U.S. President-elect Joe Biden got the formal go-ahead to begin his transition to the White House.
 Short of spelling out his defeat after repeated false claims that he had won the Nov.
 3 race, President Donald Trump said Monday he told the federal agency that must sign off on the presidential transition to begin the process.

-Japan's Nikkei closed overnight at its highest since 1991, European stocks were at their highest since February and Wall Street's Dow Industrials hit a record high, with reports of Biden's nomination of former Federal Reserve Chair Janet Yellen further enticing risk investors.
-This is all happening with the backdrop of upbeat COVID-19 vaccine news, including likely shots for some first responders in a matter of weeks and a highly successful so-called "vaccine for the world" that could be easily distributed across even the poorest countries.
+Japan's Nikkei closed at its highest since 1991, European stocks ended at their highest since February and Wall Street's Dow Industrials hit a record high above 30,000, with reports of Biden's nomination of former Federal Reserve Chair Janet Yellen further enticing risk investors.
+This is all happening with the backdrop of upbeat COVID-19 vaccine news, including likely shots for some first responders in a matter of weeks and a highly successful so-called "vaccine for the world" that could be more easily distributed across even the poorest countries.

-The pan-European STOXX 600 index rose 0.91% and MSCI's gauge of stocks across the globe gained 1.34% and is on track to close at a record high.
-Emerging market stocks rose 0.34%.
-MSCI's broadest index of Asia-Pacific shares outside Japan closed 0.48% higher, while Japan's Nikkei rose 2.50%.
+The pan-European STOXX 600 index rose 0.91% and MSCI's gauge of stocks across the globe gained 1.41%, on track to close at a record high.
+Emerging market stocks rose 0.39%.
+MSCI's broadest index of Asia-Pacific shares outside Japan closed 0.5% higher, while Japan's Nikkei rose 2.50%.

 Bitcoin rose over 5% and has $20,000 in sight, with traders expecting volatility ahead due partly to Thursday's Thanksgiving holiday in U.S. markets.
 Gold fell for the fifth session in six.
 "Trading conditions are likely to be volatile for the remainder of the week and crypto traders should expect $1,000 swings in the matter of minutes," OANDA's Moya said of bitcoin.